pdiercks/parametric-transfer-operator/README.md

 ```sh
 pixi run doit
 ```
+Note that running the complete workflow may take a while.
 Alternatively, `pixi shell` will open a shell with the environment activated or any other doit command, e.g. `doit list`, may be executed via `pixi run doit list`.